 Vincent Lingiari started working on stations at approximately 12 years of age.
 He never received a formal education and was apparently called ‘Tommy Vincent’ by his employers.

 Although Lingiari became a head stockman at Wave Hill, he initially received no cash payment.
 The first time that he handled money was in about 1953 when he lined up with the other stockmen at the Negri River races and was given £5 pocket-money.

 Vestey takes over Wave Hill Station

-In 1913 the Buchanan family sold their property to one of Vestey brother’s companies.
+In 1913 the Buchanan family sold their property to one of the Vestey brothers’ companies.
 By this time Wave Hill Station had grown to occupy an area of 27,000 square km and was stocked with 75,000 cattle and 1,400 horses.

 Born in 1859, William Vestey came from an old Liverpool family of traders.
-They already had global operations and during WW1 he and his younger brother, Edmonde, were supplying meat from Argentina to England using refrigerated ships.
+They already had global operations and during World War One he and his younger brother, Edmonde, were supplying meat from Argentina to England using refrigerated ships.
 For this service to the British nation William would later be given a life peerage and become known as Lord Vestey.

 The Vestey operation at Wave Hill was very profitable as they paid very little in lease payments to the Government and they had cheap Aboriginal labour available as stockmen.
 Indigenous women and children also worked in the homestead attending to cooking, cleaning and gardening duties.

 A 1946 report by anthropologists R.M. and C.H.
 Berndt showed that:

 Aboriginals were doing a wide range of tasks on the stations, that children under twelve were working illegally, that accommodation and rations were inadequate, that there was sexual abuse of Aboriginal women and prostitution for rations and clothing.
 No sanitation or garbage facilities were provided nor was there safe drinking water; the Berndts attributed the death of mothers and children at birth partly to the poor rations.